MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 **This is preliminary content and subject to change.**

-Windows Containers can be used to rapidly deploy many isolated applications on a single computer system.
+Windows Server Containers can be used to rapidly deploy many isolated applications on a single computer system.
 This exercise will demonstrate creating and managing Windows Server containers.
 When completed, you should have a basic understanding of how Docker integrates with Windows Server containers and will have gained hands on experience with the technology.

 The following items will be required for this exercise.

-- A Windows Container Host running Windows Server 2016 (Full or Core), either on-prem or in Azure.
+- A Windows Container Host running Windows Server 2016 (Full or Core), either on-premises or in Azure.
 - The Windows Server Core base OS image.
-For information on installing Base OS images see, [Install Base OS Images](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/manage_images#install-image).
+For information on installing base OS images see, [Install Base OS Images](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/manage_images#install-image).

 ## Windows Server Containers